 Kenning Motor Group used London-based architects Sir Thomas Bennett & Sons to produce a successful bid similar in style and finance to what Blue Boar had used at Watford Gap.
 Blue Boar did in fact bid for Strensham themselves, but the strain of running Watford Gap had caused them to restrict their design and financial offer.

 Like Blue Boar, Kenning were from a motoring background so they leased their catering to Northern Caterers Ltd. The partnership caused delays as Northern Caterers demanded the best possible facilities, while Kenning were trying to reduce construction costs.

 Work was accelerated and the transport café and forecourt were able to open on 20 July 1962, with the restaurant opening on 16 August 1962.
 Pictures of the building were used on postcards and adverts.
 Kennings spent a total of £217,000 on the project.

-In 1977 Egon Ronay rated the restaurant as "acceptable" and the café as "poor".
+Egon Ronay rated the restaurant as "acceptable" and the café as "poor" in his 1977 visit.
 One meal he highlighted was a soup which came "straight from the packet" and was still "carelessly cooked".

 The 1990s was a period of change for Strensham from the worn-out place it was into something more manageable.